karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

   - Click _Next: Tags_.

 - [ ] **Task 5: Add tags to the IAM user (optional)**
   - On the _Add tags_ page, you can optionally add tags to the IAM user for better organization and management.
+Here are some suggested tags:
+    - Project: `DevOpsBootcamp`
+    - Role: `NodeJSAppDeployment`
+    - Environment: `Development`
+    - Department: `Engineering`
+    - CreatedBy: `Admin`
+    - CreationDate: `2024-05-19`
   - Click _Next: Review_.

 - [ ] **Task 6: Review and create the IAM user**